| |

 -

-College/university transcripts (must remain in sealed envelope from college or university)
+Official college/university transcripts (must remain in sealed envelope or be emailed to

 -